Why the AI Revolution Could Make or Break the Economy — ft. Justin Wolfers

 And if this was somehow to line the pockets of some super rich guy, he would find some way of creating a civic organization that got us all aligned around this.

-There is no great profit opportunity from teaching the broader swathe of Americans to keep their eye on the ball.
+from teaching the broader swathe of Americans to keep their eye on the ball

+and therefore this persists.
 I think that's right.

 And I think there's a standard economic and political logic to that.

-And when you see this Silicon Valley dinner that we saw last week with Tim Kirk and Sam Outman, and they're all saying, thank you, thank you, thank you for the privilege of interacting with the president.
+And when you see this Silicon Valley dinner that we saw last week with Tim Cook and Sam Altman, and they're all saying thank you, thank you, thank you for

+the privilege of interacting with the president.
 Does that have an impact on your views of this issue?
+Makes me not want to go to those dinners.

-I think that's, look,
+I think that's look.

-if I'm a good lefty, I say, yes, they're all pricks, I hate them.
+if I'm a good lefty, I say, yes, they're all pricks.
+I hate them.

 And

-if I also understand that they're the leaders of complex organizations and they have tens of thousands of people working for them and they're looking out for the careers of the folks who they care very deeply about.
+if I also understand that they're the leaders of complex organizations and they have tens of thousands of people working for them and they're looking out for the careers of the folks who they care very deeply about,

 I understand it.

 And if I were to moralize for a moment, I would also ask them to think about their deeper obligations to society.
+And I think that is one of the things that we lost in the 50s.

 In the 50s, the idea was the CEO was a leader in their community, not just of their corporation.

+And, you know, we have many, many instances of that.
 And so the way they debased themselves certainly suggests they're not taking that leadership role seriously.

+You write economics textbooks.
 You gather economic history and you explain it to people.

 When the economic history books are written, I'm wondering what you think they will write about Trump 2.0.
+What will his economic legacy be?
+I don't like using Hitler comparisons, but

-don't you sometimes think, what the hell was the German population thinking during that period?
+don't you sometimes think what the hell was the German population thinking during that period?

 So this is not a statement about anti-Semitism.
+It's not a statement about murder.

 It's not a statement about war.
+It's like, what the hell?

+Crowds are overcome by madness sometimes.
 And I think preventing that madness is one of the most important things we can do.

 But there are also moments where we prevent tragedy.
+And this could be one of those moments.

 Justin Wolfers is a professor of public policy and economics at the University of Michigan.

-He is also a senior fellow with the Brookings Institution and the Peterson Institute for International Economics.
+He is also a senior fellow with the Brookings Institution and the Peace and Institute for International Economics.
+Justin, thank you very much for joining us.

 Thanks very much, Justin.
+That was great.

 Thank you, gentlemen.

+Scott, what did you think?
 Well, one of the, I mean, one of the nice things about this show is we get to speak to really talented,

 thoughtful people.
+And

+Justin's becoming one of our regulars, right?
 He has a way of breaking things down, and he seems very practical.

-Economists are kind of, I don't know if you would call them the new rock stars, but they definitely,
+economists are kind of, I don't know if you would call them the new rock stars, but they definitely

+people are very interested in what they have to say, right?
 But the most famous person at NYU for the last 20 years was Nouriel Rubini, an economist.

-But he's kind of this next generation of really interesting, talented people.
+But he's kind of this next generation of really interesting, talented

 What I also respect about him, in addition to just being very smart, he does wear a little bit of his,

-And he's not afraid to kind of show a little bit of his,
+I don't think he's afraid, economists try to be almost like robotic, like emotionless, and he's not afraid to kind of show a little bit of his,

 I don't know, political views or wear them a little bit on his sleeve.
+Anyways, I very much enjoy, Justin, and your thoughts.

-On that point, I remember when we last had him on and I was asking him about what the economics of immigration are.
+On that point, I remember when we last had him on, and I was asking him about what the economics of immigration are.

-And I said something to the effect of, you know, remove the moralizing for a second, you know, remove the ethics or any ethical viewpoints.
+And I said something to the effect of, you know, remove the moralizing for a second, you know, remove the ethics or or any ethical viewpoints.

 What are the economics?
+And he said,

 you can't do economics without ethics.